What is cream of tartar good for?

 How to use cream of tartar?
 As already mentioned in the introductory part, cream of tartar is used in cooking as a thickener, stabilizer and as a useful leavening agent.
 In the first two cases, cream of tartar acts alone, while, in order to obtain the leavening effect, it is used in association with sodium bicarbonate.
 The resulting chemical reaction will produce carbon dioxide, which is very important in the leavening process, giving volume, softness and lightness to the final products.
 Cremor tartar, therefore, does not need resting time for leavening, as it happens for other types of yeast.
 Being a versatile choice, using cream of tartar in place of similar ingredients gives excellent results, both in the context of sweet recipes (chiffon cakes, fluffy donuts, meringues, dipping cookies, etc.), and in savory ones (pizza, bread, scones, etc.).

-Also read: 12 Best Tarragon Substitutes
+Also read: 8 Best Cornstarch Substitutes

 In this regard, it is useful to consider the doses.
 Specifically, it can be used as follows: